q335r49/microviche/README.md

 **H L M** | High / Middle / Low of screen
 **x** | Clear (and obtain) cell
 **o O** | obtain cell / Obtain column
-**p P** | Put obtained cell or column
+**p P** | Put obtained content before / after
 **c i** | Change label
 **g <cr>** | Go to block and exit map
 **I D** | Insert / Delete (and obtain) column
-**Z** | Zoom: adjust map block size
+**Z** | Zoom (adjust map block size)
 **T** | Toggle color
 **q** | Quit
-_\* Movement keys take a count (capped a 99), For example, 3j is the same as jjj._
+_\* Movement keys take a count (capped a 99).
+For example, 3j is the same as jjj._

 You can also use the mouse to pan and select.
-Mouse clicks are associated with the location of the very first letter of the label (which will never be hidden), so it might be helpful to prepend a marker, eg, '+ Chapter 1'.
-To facilitate navigating with the mouse only, the map can be activated with a mouse drag that ends at the top left corner and can be closed by a click at the top left corner.
+Mouse clicks are associated with the location of the very first letter of the label, so it might be helpful to prepend a marker, eg, '+ Chapter 1'.
+To allow mouse-only navigation, the map can be activated with a mouse drag that ends at the top left corner and closed with a click at the top left corner.
 To summarize:

 Mouse | Action
 --- | ---